brpaz/brunopaz.dev/src/content/projects/jumia-flights.md

 ---
 name: "Jumia Flights"
-description: "Jumia Flights is a travel booking platform by Jumia that allows users to search, compare, and book flights across Africa.
-It aims to provide easy access to competitive fares and travel options."
+description: "Jumia Flights is a travel booking platform by Jumia that allows users to search, compare, and book flights across Africa."
 startDate: 2017-08-01
 endDate: 2018-05-31
 category: "application"